7 Ways to Secure Skilled Manufacturing Talent

 - BrookLynk helps young people overcome barriers to employment, connecting them with organizations that provide on-the-job training and skill development.

-All these programs are intended to create a supply of skilled workers to meet the growing demand.
+All of these programs are intended to create a supply of skilled workers to meet the growing demand.
 Take advantage of them.
 Do more than just suggest a career in manufacturing—point the way.

 Review the things you provide employees beyond wages.
 If you only offer the same things as other employers or industries, you may not attract the talent you want and need.
 Traditional enticements won’t keep your business competitive in a tight labor market.